openziti-test-kitchen/ansible-paramikoz-demo/README.md

 1. Python
 2. OpenZiti Python SDK
-3. Docker Engine (or Podman Socket)
+3. Docker Engine
+    * Alternatively, a Podman Socket
     * Player's choice on rootful vs rootless, both work
-4. docker-compose (or podman-compose integration)
+4. docker-compose
 5. Ansible CLI

 There is a `requirements.txt` file at the root of the project.
 It will install `ansible` and the `openziti` PyPI modules.